casangi/casadocs/docs/api/casashell.rst

 casashell
 ====================

 CASA shell environment for interactive Python-based analysis using CASA tasks.
+CASA shell provides a customized IPython shell, imports the CASA modules, imports each task and imports and instantiates each tool.
+CASA shell also adds the following functions:

 .. toctree::
    :maxdepth: 3